Social Icons

 Woody Harrelson

-Written and directed by Martin McDonagh
+Written and Directed by Martin McDonagh

-At the 75th Golden Globe Awards, the film won the awards for Best Motion Picture – Drama, Best Actress – Drama (Francis McDormand), Best Supporting Actor (Sam Rockwell), and Best Screenplay.
+At the 75th Golden Globe Awards, the film won Best Motion Picture – Drama, Best Actress – Drama (Frances McDormand), Best Supporting Actor (Sam Rockwell), and Best Screenplay.
+It also earned Oscar nominations for Best Picture, Best Director, Best Actress in a Leading Role (Frances McDormand), and Best Actor in a Supporting Role for both Sam Rockwell and Woody Harrelson.

 The Shape of Water (2017)